richardrl/rlkit-relational/README.md

 8. Add the export statements above to `.bashrc` to avoid needing to run them everytime you login.

+9. Optional: to save videos with the policy visualization script, install ffmpeg:

+    `sudo apt-get install ffmpeg`

 ## Running scripts
 Make sure to set `mode` in the scripts: